larammerce/docs/8.x/theme-development/custom-queries.md

 #### 2. custom_query_products_ids($identifier)

-You can use function `custom_query_products_ids($identifier)` to get a list of product IDs.
+use function `custom_query_products_id($identifier)` to get a list of product IDs.
 This feature can be very useful during the lazy loading of the website.

 ```php
 <ul>